 Do you have angry students in your classroom who act like they are about to blow up at any minute?
 If you answered yes, you need a calm down corner!
 Think about your classroom for a quick second.
 Do you have a small spot where you could set up a desk or a small area for a student to sit?
 Keep it simple.
 I recommend not making this space overwhelming with lots of options and "stuff".
 Keep this area clean and neat with a few options for the student.
 These options can include fun pencils, fidget spinners, windmills, stress bags, along with the things found in The Chill Spot bundle.
 Try to make this special area accessible to students, but also away from heavy traffic areas inside your classroom.

 STOP THE SCROLL!
-Click here to find out more about How to Build Classroom Community
+Click here to find out more about How to Build Classroom Community.

-If you teach upper elementary or middle school I would recommend you identify this area as a Chill Spot which is the same as a calm down corner.
-However, I have found my elementary students prefer to go "chill" verses "calm down".
-After questioning why the "Chill Spot" seemed to be appealing for students I was informed they felt the name "Calm Down Corner" felt childish.
+If you teach upper elementary or middle school, I would recommend you identify this area as a "chill spot," rather than a "calm down corner."
+I have found my elementary students prefer to go "chill" versus "calm down".
+After questioning why the "chill spot" seemed to be appealing for students, I was informed they felt the name "calm down corner" felt childish.
 As a result, the Calm Down Corner became The Chill Spot.

 My students love "The Chill Spot."
 At the beginning of the school, I introduce how this space in my classroom works.
 I invite students to use this area when needed and provide examples of when it is and is not appropriate to use.
 I also give a brief discussion about taking advantage of the opportunity and how to use The Chill Spot Flip Book and other calm down corner printables.
 Provide specific directions and guidance so students may reap the full benefit of this area in your classroom.
 I also include an "x" button aka "reset" button.
 After students feel better and have "chilled out," they push the button to notify me they are ready to carry on with their day.